Event LeadershipPlease note: our judges and ambassadors are still being confirmed for the 2019 Wahine Classic

 Samantha is a Wahine Veteran and reigning Women’s Longboard Champion.
 She is a Wrightsville Beach native and has been surfing since she was a toddler.
 Samantha has a very impressive surfing resume which includes numerous District and Regional titles and she is currently East Coast Champion in Womens Longboard and Shortboard in the Eastern Surfing Association.
 Her sponsors are Hobie Surfboards, South End Surf Shop, SUNdays Cafe, Indo Jax Surf Charities and she is a mentor for the ESA All Star Team.
 Just in the past couple of years she has been to India, the Middle East, Central America and California spreading the stoke to special needs kids with Indo Jax Surf Charities.
 Samantha is a graduate with honors of Cape Fear Community College.
 She is a Black Belt in Tang Soo Do and is a working Actress, Model and Film Maker.

-The Wahine Classic is proud to welcome Delilah Hutchins as a 2017 Committee Member.
+The Wahine Classic is proud to welcome Delilah Hutchins as a 2019 Ambassador.
 Delilah participated in her first surf camp when she was just four years old and now at age 12, she’s already an experienced surfer.
 Delilah says that for her, surfing is a family thing.
 “I’m in the water all the time and my whole family surfs, including my two shredder stepbrothers.”
 Delilah rides a longboard and a 6’8” fish.
 In addition to surfing, Delilah is a student, musician and an artist.
 She plays the guitar and loves to sing.
 She also loves to hang out with friends, go to the beach and travel.
 Delilah says, “I can’t wait for this year’s Wahine Classic!”

 For registration help, questions, sponsorship information and more, please contact us.